Niall Patterson

 Niall Patterson (born 2 January 1962) is a former hurler who played as a goalkeeper for the Antrim senior team.

 Patterson made his first appearance for the team during the 1979 "B" championship and was a regular member of the starting fifteen for over a decade.
 During that time he won two All-Ireland "B" medals and three Ulster medals.
+He was also part of the team who reached 1989 All Ireland final against Tipperary.

 At club level Patterson is an All-Ireland club medalist with Loughgiel Shamrocks.
 In addition to this he has also won one Ulster club medal and two county club championship medals.